Top Ad unit 728 × 90

 * * * * * *

-This is a story of great ambition, courage, and determination not only to locate more spice islands, silk, gold, silver and other wealth.....but also to circumnavigate the world.
+Now, this voyage is a story of great ambition, courage, and determination not only to locate more spice islands, silk, gold, silver and other wealth......but also to circumnavigate the world.
 Magellan will be faced with unimaginable disaster one after another.

 Will Ferdinand Magellan succeed or fail?